Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Baltimore has covered the spread twice at home, and is 3-0 overall there, this year.

-- The Ravens are winless ATS (0-1) as 6.5-point favorites or more at home.
+- The Ravens are winless ATS (0-1) as 6.5-point favorites or greater at home.

-- This season, in three home games, Baltimore has gone over the total twice.
+- This season, in three home games, Baltimore has hit the over twice.

-- The average point total in Ravens home games this season is 50.3 points, 3.3 more than this contest's over/under (47).

-- Cincinnati has two wins against the spread, and is 2-1 overall, in away games.

-- This year, in three away games, Cincinnati has not hit the over once.
+- Cincinnati has not hit the over in three away games this year.

-- The average total in Bengals away games this season is 44.3 points, 2.7 fewer than this matchup's over/under (47).

 Powered by Data Skrive.